 My personal choice would be the Constructicons one.
 Their distinct color scheme – likely created to avoid lawsuits with Caterpillar and other heavy machinery companies – is just so unique and recognizable.

-It would also be so cool if Caterpillar painted their equipment in green and purple.
+It would also be so cool if Caterpillar painted their construction vehicles in green and purple.
 Construction sites would never look the same!

 If I did have a lawn of any kind, I’d set this up.
 None of that Gnome or Flamingo business!